pr4ct1c3/jld-academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral researcher in the Jaklenec Group at the Langer Lab.
-My research interests include:
+My research projects include:

 * engineering biodegradable polymers for vaccine delivery
 * polymer processing for biomedical applications